War of the League of Cambrai: Decline of the League of Cambrai

-Holy League
+War of the Holy League

+In order to break up the League of Cambrai, the pope initiated separate negotiations with emperor Maximilian and king Ferdinand.
+Thus in 1511, the declining alliance was additionally weakened, since Spain decided to abandon the League.
+Hoping to seize Navarre from queen Catherine and Lombardy from the French, king Ferdinand decided to support pope's anti-French policies.
+On 4 October 1511, the pope proclaimed the creation of a new alliance, known as the Holy League, that was initially consisting of the Papal States, Venice and Spain.
+It was designed to suppress the French ambitions in Italy.

-In October 1511, Julius proclaimed a Holy League against France.
-The new alliance included not only Spain and the Holy Roman Empire (which abandoned any pretense of adhering to the League of Cambrai in hopes of seizing Navarre from Queen Catherine and Lombardy from Louis), but also Henry VIII of England who, having decided to use the occasion as an excuse to expand his holdings in northern France, concluded the Treaty of Westminster—a pledge of mutual aid against the French—with Ferdinand on 17 November.
+The Holy League was also joined by Henry VIII of England who, having decided to use the occasion as an excuse to expand his holdings in northern France, concluded the anti-French Treaty of Westminster with Ferdinand on 17 November.
+The pope also hoped to win over emperor Maximilian, who was still reluctant to break alliance with France.
+The emperor avoided joining the Holy League, but he accepted the pope's mediation and on 6 April 1512 the truce was concluded in Rome between the emperor and the Venetians.
+Maximilian ratified the truce on 20 May, thus ending his participation in the anti-Venetian war.

-Louis now appointed his nephew, Gaston de Foix, to command the French forces in Italy.
+Being left by his major allies, king Louis and his remaining supporters in Italy (Alfonso I d'Este, Duke of Ferrara) continued the war against Venice and its new allies.
+Louis appointed his nephew, Gaston de Foix, to command the French forces in Italy.
 Foix proved more energetic than d'Amboise and Trivulzio had been; having checked the advance of Ramón de Cardona's Spanish troops on Bologna, he returned to Lombardy to sack Brescia, which had rebelled against the French and garrisoned itself with Venetian troops.
 Aware that much of the French army would be diverted to deal with the impending English invasion, Foix and Alfonso d'Este besieged Ravenna, the last Papal stronghold in the Romagna, in hopes of forcing the Holy League into a decisive engagement.
 Cardona marched to relieve the city in early April 1512, and was decisively beaten in the resulting Battle of Ravenna, fought on Easter Sunday; the death of Foix during the fighting, however, left the French under the command of Jacques de la Palice, who, unwilling to continue the campaign without direct orders from Louis, contented himself with thoroughly sacking Ravenna.